Concrete Foundation Repair 101: Improving Your Home’s LifespanFebruary 19, 2014 Melanie Chaney

 If you are in need of concrete foundation repair, you have a few options:

-· Concrete underpinning – In this process, soil is removed from around the foundation of your home and larger concrete footings are poured beneath the existing footings.
+· Concrete underpinning – In this process, the soil is removed from around the foundation of your home and larger concrete footings are poured beneath the existing footings.
 Once hardened, this helps strengthen the overall integrity of your home and prevents future foundation problems from occurring.

 · Concrete piers – Concrete piers are short concrete cylinders that are pushed into the soil beneath your home.
 They are placed one on top of the other and are held together by wire.
 A shim is then laid on top of the highest cylinder to help stabilize your home and reinforce your foundation.